doragogonet/doragogo/README.md

 ```bash
 doragogo  --datadir ./n0
 ```
-Add a private key to the owner.node file
-Place owner.node file in datadir
+Add a private key to the static-nodes.json and owner.node file Place owner.node file in datadir

 Start then doaGoGo Node: